 Blood Orange Cheesecake Pastries

-- 17.3 ounce ct box Puff Pastry Frozen Pastry Dough Sheets
+- 17.3 ounces ct box Puff Pastry Frozen Pastry Dough Sheets

 - 4 ounces cream cheese softened